saltysoup/building-a-realtime-data-platform-workshop/Module-2_Clickstream_Analysis_For_User_Activity/README.md

 1. Under **S3 backup**, we can select whether a copy of the records from our Firehose is automatically backed up into an S3 bucket, or only for records that fails to be processed.
 For this workshop, select **All records** to view the data later on to have a look at the ingested data.

-1. Create or use an existing S3 bucket and for **Backup S3 bucket prefix**, enter a name followed by underscore such as `apache_`.
+1. Create or use an existing S3 bucket called `realtimeworkshop-YOURNAME` and for **Backup S3 bucket prefix**, enter a name followed by underscore such as `apache_`.
 This will make it easier later on to identify which prefix our firehose backups the records into.

 1. Your settings should look similar to this